risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 You can ingest CDC data from PostgreSQL in two ways:

-- Using the direct PostgreSQL CDC connector
+- Using the PostgreSQL CDC connector
     This connector is included in RisingWave.
 With this connector, RisingWave can connect to PostgreSQL directly to obtain data from the binlog without starting additional services.

 - Using a CDC tool and the Kafka connector